brmagnuson/LandFallowingInEarthEngine/README.md

 ![Merced, 2010](https://github.com/brmagnuson/LandFallowingInEarthEngine/blob/master/Images/L7%20white%20stripes.png "Merced, CA, 2010")

 Approximately 22% of any given Landsat 7 image is lost because of the SLC failure, and since I'm interested in calculating area of specific pixels, I wanted to use complete imagery (USGS 2015).
 So instead, I used Landsat 5 data (available from January 1, 1984, to May 5, 2012) for 2010 and Landsat 8 data (available from April 11, 2013, to the present day) for 2015.
-Since these are different satellites that collect slightly different bands, I would have to treat each of them separately when I did my analysis.
-Surface reflectance as calculated by the LEDAPS algorithm isn't readily available in Earth Engine for Landsat 8 data, so instead I used the USGS orthorectified, top-of-atmosphere reflectance ImageCollections for Landsat 5 and 8.
+Since these are different satellites that collect slightly different bands of the electromagnetic spectrum, I would have to treat each of them separately when I did my analysis.
+Surface reflectance as calculated by the LEDAPS algorithm isn't readily available in Earth Engine for Landsat 8 data, so instead I used the USGS orthorectified, top-of-atmosphere reflectance ImageCollections for Landsat 5 and Landsat 8.
 These images have been converted from the raw data of thermal bands to brightness temperature (reflectance) for each band.

 I loaded my imagery using the following code, selecting the June-August date range to get images for the summers of 2010 and 2015: